cnsuhao/engine1/ReadMe.md

 ## Programmatics

-The Kitware phyisology engine is a fork of the BioGears project began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068
+The Kitware physiology engine is a fork of the BioGears project began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068

 All files are released under the Apache 2.0 license